yext/search-ui-react/docs/search-ui-react.generativedirectanswerprops.citationscontainer.md

 ## GenerativeDirectAnswerProps.CitationsContainer property

-The component for citations container
+The citations container component for customizing the logic that determines which results can be rendered.
+By default, a section for citations is displayed if the results that correspond to the citations have the default minimum required info, which is `rawData.uid` and `rawData.name`<!-- -->.

 **Signature:**